anhphha/weather_app_finland-weather-analysis/README.md

 ## :star2: Keys Features
 Stay prepared and in the know with this weather application, designed to enhance your daily routines and plans in Helsinki.
-- [x] **Real-Time Updates**: Get instant access to current weather conditions
+- [x] Real-Time Updates: Get instant access to current weather conditions
-- [x] **Comprehensive Data**: View detailed information about 5-Day Weather Forecast such as temperature, humidity, wind speed, and more, all at your fingertips
+- [x] Comprehensive Data: View detailed information about 5-Day Weather Forecast such as temperature, humidity, wind speed, and more, all at your fingertips
-- [x] **Accurate Forecasts**: Plan ahead confidently with reliable forecasts that help you make informed decisions.
+- [x] Accurate Forecasts: Plan ahead confidently with reliable forecasts that help you make informed decisions.
-- [x] **Intuitive Interface**: Navigate the application effortlessly with a user-friendly design for seamless weather tracking
+- [x] Intuitive Interface: Navigate the application effortlessly with a user-friendly design for seamless weather tracking
-- [x] **Trends and Insights**: Stay informed about weather trends over time
+- [x] Trends and Insights: Stay informed about weather trends over time
-- [x] **Responsive Design**: Access the application from various devices, ensuring you're always connected on the go.
+- [x] Responsive Design: Access the application from various devices, ensuring you're always connected on the go.
-- [x] **Reliable Data Sources**: Rest assured knowing that our data is sourced from trustworthy weather providers.
+- [x] Reliable Data Sources: Rest assured knowing that our data is sourced from trustworthy weather providers.

 ## :fire: Proof of Concept - Demo Link